Here’s the 22nd batch of 500 Startups companies

 Judolaunch — A tool that helps small e-commerce brands expand internationally by engaging a global community of online consumers.

-LaborVoices — LaborVoices protects apparel brands through intel on factory conditions sourced directly from workers.
+LaborVoices — Protects apparel brands through intel on factory conditions sourced directly from workers.

-MailHaven — An electronic mailbox that helps suburban homeowners secure and monitor their deliveries without the need for wired power or home WiFi.
+MailHaven — An electronic mailbox that helps suburban homeowners secure and monitor their deliveries without the need for wired power or home Wi-Fi.

 Mediation Online — A web service that helps Brazilian corporations and consumers resolve legal disputes quickly and inexpensively with an automated, binding mediation process.

-Mira — Streamlines the life insurance experience for the higher risk population using technology and machine learning.
+Mira — Streamlines the life insurance experience for the higher-risk population using technology and machine learning.

 Mobile Forms — A platform for local and international businesses to crowdsource reliable market data in Africa.